 Chedi Lal Sathi is remembered, first, as the chairman of the first Backward Classes Commission constituted by the Uttar Pradesh government and, second, as the one who succeeded Bodhanand and Shivdayal Chaurasia as the most tenacious fighter for the rights of the Bahujans.

 I first heard about him in my hometown Rampur from poet Raghuveersharan Diwakar Rahi.
 He had mentioned Sathi in his book Ateet Ki Batein.
 One of Diwakar Rahi’s couplets, used in the film Sharabi, had become very famous: “Aaj to utnee bhi mayassar nahi maykhane mein, jitne hum chhod diya karte the paimane mein.”
-At the time (1994-98), I used to live in a house on the premises of the government hostel in Roshan Bagh, just behind his palatial home, in Rampur.
+At the time (1994-98), I used to stay in a government hostel, just behind his palatial home, in Roshan Bagh, Rampur.
 I would meet him often.
 On Sundays, he usually came to my place, while on other days, I used to visit him.
 One day, when I went to meet him, I saw a wheatish-complexioned lean man sitting beside him.
 The stranger was wearing thick glasses with a black frame.
 Diwakar was also a well-known lawyer and he often had visitors.
 As everyone in his house knew me, I used to walk into his drawing room without asking anyone.

 On that day, he was having tea.
 He asked me to be seated and said to someone to get a cup of tea for me.
 I guessed that the gentleman sitting by his side was his guest as he did not seem to be from Rampur.
 A boy brought tea.
 Diwakar asked me, “Do you know him?”
 I said, “No, at least not from his face.
 But, maybe, I know him by name.”
 He said, “He is Chedi Lal Sathi.
 He has come from Lucknow.”
 I was surprised to hear his name.
 I told Diwakar, “I have read his book, which you had given me.”
 The book titled Picchde Vargon Ka Arakshan is still with me.
 Sathi had presented the autographed book to Diwakar on 20 March 1982.
 Then, I turned towards Sathi.
 “Sir, I was trying to recognize you but somehow, I was mixing you up with Gaya Prasad Prashant, who looks just like you.
 But Prashant ji would have recognized me.
 So I was confused.”
 Diwakar then introduced me: “He is Kanwal Bharti.”
 On hearing my name, Sathi immediately said, ‘OK, so you are the author of Kanshiram Ke Do Chehre.
 So, you are from Rampur.”
 This was my first meeting with Chedi Lal Sathi.